-We had a guest speaker in church yesterday who, hands down, delivered what was one of the best speeches I have EVER seen.
+Last Sunday, there was a guest speaker at the church I attend who, hands down, delivered what one of the best speeches I have EVER seen was.

 If he had come to me for coaching, I would have turned him down, having nothing to suggest that would improve upon what he just did.
-Which is really rare, as I always have something to add.
-To give him the full credit, his name is Matt Loehr and he started a marriage ministry called Dare to Be Different.
-Check it out, and no he isn’t paying me to write this.
-He doesn’t even know I’m writing this. http://www.daretobedifferent.com/
+Which is rare, as I always have something to add.
+His name is Matt Loehr, and he started a marriage ministry called Dare to Be Different.

 So why am I telling you all this?

-Because if he had walked into rooms I have been in over the past twelve years – the rooms where speakers gather to talk shop – the places where we go to exchange information and network – the conference rooms where we learn from the masters – he would have been laughed at by many.
+Because if he had walked into rooms, I have been in over the past twelve years – the rooms where speakers gather to talk shop – the places where we go to exchange information and network–the conference rooms where we learn from the masters–he would have been laughed at by many.
 He would have been advised to change his message because corporate won’t buy this.
 Even I would have been tempted to tell him if he wants to get paid by clients like mine, he will have to pick a topic they want.
 Many would have immediately disregarded him as a marriage speaker as if it were a dirty word.
-Chances are very good, this speaker would have felt as if he didn’t fit, and possibly had his spirit broken.
+Chances are excellent, this speaker would have felt as if he didn’t fit, and possibly had his spirit broken.

 Your message matters to the one who needs to hear it.